BIO3032 : Cellular Systems

 Assessment Rationale And Relationship

-The exam assesses students’ skill in logical thought and analysis of scientific data and knowledge, understanding, and ability to integrate subject material learned from lectures and additional reading.
+The exam assesses students’ skill in logical thought and analysis of scientific data and their knowledge, understanding, and ability to integrate subject material learned from lectures and additional reading.
 The data interpretation test helps students develop their ability to scrutinise and understand data presented in a structured form.